vsi-fi/network-stuff/evpn/ibgp-overlay.md

 The two routing-instance types share couple of common aspects to them with different payloads among which I'd highlight the following:

 * **route-distinguisher:** To keep the route advertisements unique even if they'd contain overlapping information (between instances), such as subnets, mac-address etc.
 * **route-target:** Is used to 'import' and 'export' routes from/to VRF instance.
-Route target is a BGP community on which filter can be based on.
+Route target is a BGP extended community on which filter can be based on.

 ### mac-vrf ###